-London Security plc is a company limited by shares and incorporated and domiciled in the UK.
+London Security plc is a public company limited by shares and incorporated and domiciled in the United Kingdom.

 These financial statements were prepared in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland ("FRS 102").
 The functional and presentation currency of these financial statements is Sterling.